OnePlus 7 Purported Photos Surface Online, Hint at Pop-Up Selfie Camera

-As we head closer to the expected launch of OnePlus 7 smartphone, more leaks about the next OnePlus flagship have started appearing online.
+OnePlus 7 is easily one of the most anticipated smartphones of 2019, and as we move closer to its launch, more leaks about the next OnePlus flagship have started appearing online.
 Now, two images published by a Twitter user claim to show the OnePlus 7 smartphone.
 The design of the phone shown in the latest leak doesn't seem to match with what we have seen in the previous alleged photo of the OnePlus 7, however there is one thing common – missing visible front shooter – which indicates the presence of a pop-up selfie camera.
+Read on for more details about the alleged leaked OnePlus 7 photos.

 Shared by Twitter user with handle @Steven_Sbw, the two alleged OnePlus 7 live photos offer a decent glimpse at the upcoming OnePlus smartphone.
 It is important to note there that there is no way to verify the authenticity of these pictures.
 The photos reveal a smartphone design with bare minimum side and top bezels along with a thicker bottom bezel.
 You can also see rounded corners as well as power button and alert slider on the side.
 An earlier purported photo leak of the OnePlus 7 had indicated at the presence of a slider mechanism, instead of the pop-up selfie camera.